 Calculating the size of a new home’s solar system

-On an existing home, sizing a solar system is pretty easy, because you know how much electricity you use.
-All your solar installer has to do is look at your roof, look at your electric bill, and design a system that will fit on your roof and make enough electricity to zero-out your bill.
+Figuring out how many solar panels you need to power a house is pretty easy, because you know how much electricity you use.
+All your solar installer has to do is look at your roof, look at your electric bill, and design a system that will fit on your roof and make enough power to zero-out your bill.

 Sizing a system for a new home is a bit more math-intensive, because you have to look at the design of the home and its climate and estimate the electricity needs.
 In estimating the impact of the new rules, the CEC found that new homes will need an average of 3 kW of solar panels to meet all the electricity needs of the building, but the rules provide a way to determine the exact minimum system size for any given home.